sanjay-7070/BasicProjects-C/README.md

 # BasicProjects-C
+Hi!
+I am Sanjay.
-My first and basic Projects in C
+My basic Projects in C will be here in this repository.
+If you need'em feel free to use.